What is DevOps Tools?

 Puppet is an open source platform that helps organizations know what’s in their infrastructure and automatically delivers and operates the software across its entire lifecycle so you can scale your success and accelerate delivery.
 The tool helps enterprises to have control and enforce consistency, remain compliant while allowing them to make changes while their business needs evolve.
 With Puppets discovery the organizations get full visibility and insights.

 SolarWinds with advanced network monitoring software is designed to help organizations manage their dynamic IT environments.
 More than 250,000 customers use this suite of IT management products to reduce costs, scale and evolve as their business grows.
-SolarWinds specializes in network management, configuration management, IT security, Database management, easy compliance requirements, IT help desk, and monitoring the cloud.
+SolarWinds specializes in network management, configuration management, IT security, Database management, easy compliance requirements, IT help desk, and monitoring the cloud through a network monitoring application.

 Splunk is a platform that makes machine data accessible, usable, and valuable to everyone.
 Splunk gives you real-time understanding to detect, investigate, and visualize network across your IT systems and technology infrastructure so you can make informed decisions.
 With Splunk software, customers can improve service levels, reduced operation costs, enable compliance, mitigate security risks, and enhance DevOps collaboration.